Westpac in record profit; Australia banks set for bumper 2014

-Tight cost control, signs of a pick-up in credit growth and likely continued drops in bad loans have analysts forecasting a sixth straight year of record combined profits for Australia's Big Four banks to A$28.6 billion, up around five percent from the past financial year.
+Tight cost control, signs of a pick-up in credit growth and likely continued drops in bad loans have analysts forecasting a sixth straight year of record combined profits for Australia's Big Four banks to A$28.6 billion ($27.1 billion) after A$27 billion in the past financial year.

-While there seems little on the horizon to jar with the upbeat tone, the question of just how upbeat may in large part depend on the health of the economy as Australia shifts away from mining-led growth.

-"If it's a mild recovery then earnings will bump along and possibly go a bit higher.
-If it's a strong recovery then obviously the banks will benefit from that," said David Ellis, an analyst at Morningstar.

-Australia's economy is expected to grow 2.5 percent this year followed by 2.7 percent in 2014, somewhat slower rates than the 3.6 percent pace in 2012.

-Westpac, the country's second-biggest bank by market value, rounded out the banks' annual earnings reports with a cash profit of A$7.1 billion, its fourth year in a row of record earnings and in line with expectations.
+Westpac booked cash profit of A$7.1 billion, its fourth year in a row of record profit and in line with expectations.

 Westpac also joined Australia and New Zealand Banking Group Ltd (ANZ.AX), Commonwealth Bank of Australia (CBA.AX) and National Australia Bank Ltd (NAB.AX) in rewarding shareholders with dividend hikes.